GbrosGames/gbrosgames.github.io/_posts/2021-07-21-UniRx - PowerObservables.md

 Simple use case scenario below:

 {% highlight csharp %}
 var pause = new BoolReactiveProperty(); // create UniRx ReactiveProperty to manage pause

 PowerObservables
     .CountedInterval(pause, tick: 1f) // you can provide the freqeuency of ticks .Subscribe(time =>
     {
 		// every tick
 		// 00:00 ...
 		// 00:01 ...
 		// 00:02
 	})
-		.AddTo(this);
+	AddTo(this);

 pause.Value = true; // interval will stops
 pause.Value = false; // interval will resume from previous point
 {% endhighlight %}

 ## Unity Installation